 When a new employee arrives in the company, it is necessary to train them and transfer all the knowledge so that they can do their job.
 However, training processes often overload the employee with the knowledge that he or she is unlikely to assimilate.
 This is why it is necessary to focus on onboarding, the process of getting new employees ready to work, focusing on the information they really need and giving them the tools to access company documentation at any time.

 The best way to find and close knowledge gaps is to ensure that not only the learning is conducted but also the evaluation has taken place.
-Both must be carried out on a continuous basis.
+Both must be carried out continuously.
 What occurs usually is that as soon as a learning event ends, information retention immediately begins to degrade, unless it can be continually reinforced until used.
 Hence, Interval Reinforcement becomes very important to prevent damage being also the only way to make it continuous.

 Read also: